 We arrived around lunchtime when lunch and margaritas were in full swing.
 Within about five minutes of arrival to our cabanette, I was able to flag down a server and request a menu.
 He returned within a few minutes to take our order.

-Now, we are used to luxury hotel pricing but I thought the menu was fairly priced.
+We are now used to luxury hotel pricing, but I think the Del Beach menu is priced.
 Most of the items are preassembled so that the servers can deliver them to you within about 10 minutes.
 I might caution that if the server mentions that they are waiting for the main kitchen to restock a particular item, it might be wise to choose something else.
-In our case, it took longer than expected but the homemade chips and guac and fruit sticks were worth the wait.
-My salad came out right away and I forgot to take a photo of it.
+In our case, it took longer than expected, but the homemade chips and guac and fruit sticks were worth the wait.
+My salad came out right away, and I forgot to take a photo of it.

 Break Up the Day with a Spa Treatment

 Your lounging space a Del Beach is yours until you tell them it’s no longer needed.
 Should you want to break for a bicycle ride down the boardwalk, some ice cream or a spa treatment, that’s totally fine.

 Good to Know

-The Coronado beach is huge which means that since Del Beach is set back against the hotel, you can’t exactly eyeball the kids at the water’s edge.
-You can take one of the beach chair rentals down to the shoreline.
+The Coronado beach is huge, which means that since the Del Beach lounge area is set back against the hotel, you can’t exactly eyeball the kids at the water’s edge.
+You can take beach chair and umbrella rentals down to the shoreline.